PrathamKathare/Exploratory-Data-Analysis/README.md

 - To provide insights and recommendations for mitigating mobile addiction among students.

 ## Data Collection
-Data for this project was collected through a structured survey distributed among engineering students.
-The survey included questions related to:
+Data for this project was collected from a CSV file available on the web.
+The dataset includes responses from engineering students and contains information on:
 - Daily mobile usage time
 - Types of mobile applications used
 - Academic performance indicators